 - line manager details

 And finally, look into the opportunities of giving the new employee a gift that represents the company on their first day, such as a cool bit of gear, vouchers, a mug or something more.
-Make sure you purchase it ahead of them starting - the point is to make them feel welcome!
+Make sure you purchase it ahead of them starting, make them feel welcome!

 During the remote onboarding process